 One of the more well-known fancy goldfish varieties is the Oranda.
 This goldfish was selectively bred for a fleshy mass on its head known as a wen, which some feel resembles a lion’s mane.
-Oranda fry start out their lives looking almost like a normal fantail goldfish, with the wen becoming more prominent as they age.
+Oranda goldfish fry start out their lives looking almost like a normal fantail, with the wen becoming more prominent as they age.

-Orandas are one of the hardier and faster fancy goldfish types out there, especially when their wen is still small.
-Do keep in mind that the headgrowth should be protected from damage to prevent infection.
+Oranda goldfish are one of the hardier and faster fancy goldfish types out there, especially when their wen is still small.
+Do keep in mind that the head growth should be protected from damage to prevent infection.
 In some fish the wen might grow excessively, prompting goldfish enthusiasts to gently trim it with clean scissors.
 Obviously not something you should be attempting if you don’t know what you’re doing, but it is an option: the wen doesn’t contain any blood vessels.

 Ranchu Goldfish & Lionhead Goldfish